The Committee consisted of the following Members:

 Does my hon.
 Friend acknowledge that the amendment will simplify the Bill?
 The initial feedback was that the Bill was far too complicated, and we are now working towards a more simplified Bill that will be easier to roll out.

 Simplifying Bills is always good news.
 One of the things we originally set out to do was provide detail where required but simplify processes wherever possible.
 It is fair to say—I ask the Minister when he responds to the debate to make this clear—that we will look at operation in practice.
-If local authorities are not following both the letter of the law and the spirit of the law, in any code of practice we introduce we will ensure that there are appropriate measures to enforce that, to ensure that local authorities do honour their duties on the concerns rightly raised throughout the Committee.
+If local authorities are not following both the letter and the spirit of the law, in any code of practice we introduce we will ensure that there are appropriate measures to enforce that, to ensure that local authorities do honour their duties on the concerns rightly raised throughout the Committee.

 My hon.
 Friend has mentioned private landlords, but he has not as yet mentioned section 8, which of course does not come within the terms of our discussion.
 I fear that I am pressing this too hard, but I would welcome his explanation as to why a scaled-down version of the original drafting could not be acceptable to all sides.
 This is obviously a balancing act: we need to cater for landlords as well as tenants.
 I am completely aware of that, but can he envisage a situation in which a scaled-down version of the original drafting, which just narrowed the scope to the mandatory provisions under a section 8 notice, would be acceptable to all sides?